 Students wishing to take a course at a college during the school day must secure prior permission from their parents and the Upper School Head.
 Students must be in good standing academically and behaviorally.
 In order for the course to be approved, it must 1) be accelerated beyond the scope of the school's current curriculum, 2) provide subject matter depth beyond the scope of the school's current curriculum, or 3) cover a subject unavailable on campus.
 The course must also be taught at a time that will minimally impact the student's other academic classes.
-Students are limited to two courses per semester.
+Students are limited to two courses per year.
 Parents are responsible for arranging for their child's transportation and any fees that apply.

-Registration for college classes must be made through Fuqua School's upper school office.
-Parents/students should not contact the colleges directly.
+To receive high school credit, registration for college classes must be authorized by Fuqua School's upper school office.
+Parents/students should not contact the colleges directly without first speaking to the Upper School Dean of Students or Upper School Head.